 As a legacy to this weird year, and with some very rudimentary video editing skills I began to start making audio-visual stories exploring why I make, what I make, enabling me to reach out to others who were similarly restricted and unable to meet.

 Walk in the Wood-sputniks? video

 Along with twisting wire and rolling out porcelain for hundreds of clay fish were the daily dog walks in the nearby bluebell wood.
-The restorative power of exercise is well known, so when I came across the fallen ‘spider’ tree while out with our lurcher, Lola, I knew I had to make a site-specific piece and record a moment in time.
+The restorative power of exercise is well known, so when I came across the fallen ‘spider’ tree while out with our lurcher, Lola, I knew this was ripe for a site-specific piece to record a moment in time.
 Walk in the Wood – Sputniks? features the wire and porcelain sculpture Birth of Sputniks?
 Dreamy specks floating in the breeze, mossy limbed branches, Louise Bourgeois’ Maman in the woods? something unidentifiable gently sways beneath protective legs.
 Is this where sputniks are made?
 First video made in July 2020.